Resilience and emergencies privacy notice

 Why do we collect your personal information?

-• the ready for anything database is used for the specific purpose of maintaining a registered list of volunteers who are willing to be contacted to see if they are able to assist in an emergency situation
+The ready for anything database is used for the specific purpose of maintaining a registered list of volunteers who are willing to be contacted to see if they are able to assist in an emergency situation.

-• the community emergency plans are stored with the purpose of knowing a community’s emergency response during an incident and for the resilience and emergencies team to be able to contact key individuals if needed
+The community emergency plans are stored with the purpose of knowing a community's emergency response during an incident and for the resilience and emergencies team to be able to contact key individuals if needed.

-Who do we obtain your information from?
+Who do we obtain this information from?

 Within the council, the resilience and emergencies team receive information from:

-• health and adults services (HAS)
+• Health and Adults Services (HAS)

 We also receive information from the following external sources:

-• partner agencies of the North Yorkshire local resilience forum
+• partner agencies of the North Yorkshire Local Resilience Forum

 • parish councils and other local community groups